 Climate-related Disclosures Final Consultation

-This is our third and final consultation document on Climate-related Disclosures.
+Our third and final consultation document on Climate-related Disclosures closed in September 2022.

 The XRB is intending to issue Aotearoa New Zealand Climate Standards in December 2022.
 This means that the effective date would be annual reporting periods beginning on or after 1 January 2023.